BIDS-numpy/planning-onboarding-material/possible_topics.md

    various options?
     * Personally, I like `venv` as it's Python standard library and doesn't require any special knowledge of package managers
+    * N.B.
+A `conda`-based workflow is probably the most friendly for users on all platforms.
  - Highlight the way `numpy` recommends doing it with the `{test/doc}_requirements.txt` files.